Ketamine Therapy: Can it Fix Depression?

 | |

 Disclaimer: None of the information in this article constitutes medical advice, and is just the opinion of the writer(s).
-Ketamine is only legal for medical use in the U.S. and we do not recommend or condone recreational ketamine use.
+Ketamine is only legal for medical use in the US and we do not recommend or condone recreational ketamine use.
 Patients should speak to their doctor if they are considering ketamine therapy.

-In this article we’ll answer all of these questions as we review clinical studies on ketamine for depression, anxiety and pain relief.
-We'll also explain how the drug works, document its side effects and share a video with a real user's experience using ketamine for psychotherapy in a clinical setting.
+We'll also explain how the drug works, document its side effects and addiction potential, and share a video featuring a real ketamine for psychotherapy user experience in a clinical setting.

 59% of depressed patients achieved a significant (greater than 50%) reduction in their symptoms after ketamine infusions.
-This study was sponsored by a Canadian university so there are no funding bias concerns.

-Real User Tries Ketamine
+Real Ketamine User Review

-The YouTube channel Bustle published a popular video of someone with anxiety using ketamine in a clinical setting.
-The video documents the preparation that's required, shows what ketamine use in a medical setting looks like and provides an update on whether the drug was effective for relieving the patient's anxiety:
+The video documents the preparation that's required, shows what ketamine use in a medical setting looks like, and provides an update on whether or not the drug was effective for relieving the patient's anxiety:

 What is Ketamine and How Does it Work?